harman-kalair-mhra/project_strings/README.md

 # Playing with Strings

+:octocat:

-## Problem :rocket
+## Problem

+:rocket:

-- This program will analyse text from some input from the user. :+1
+- This program will analyse text from some input from the user.